Skip to Main Content

 • results

-phillips, hunt, walker & hanna Coastline Tourism
+phillips, hunt & walker Coastline Tourism

 According to the State’s official statistics, Florida has 1,197 miles of Coastline and 663 miles of Beaches.
 Tourism is the biggest business in Florida with nearly 100 million visitors annually according to State estimates, making Florida one of the top travel destination in the world.
 The tourism industry has an economic impact of over $80 billion annually on Florida’s economy and employs about 1 million people across the State.